Biology at Calvin College

 - State-of-the-art technology for biology research, including a DNA sequencer, a flow cytometer (one of only four in western Michigan) and cell culture facilities.

-- A newly-acquired Flat Iron Lake preserve area 25 miles northeast of Grand Rapids.
+- The Flat Iron Lake preserve area 25 miles northeast of Grand Rapids.

 - Herbarium and museum which houses nearly 8000 pressed plant specimens, thousands of insects, hundreds of mammals, birds and reptiles.